marcelogmca/llm_narrative_engine/README.md

 * SillyTavern: A fantastic tool with a lot of depth and capabilities, but it's also its weakness.
 It feels overwhelming and is too complex for the average user who just wants a plug & play experience.
 * RisuAI: Simple to use but lacks more advanced features.

-However what I found on every RP (role-playing) system is that they all share the same limitation: They strive to complete the user's narrative on mostly one LLM call.
+However what I found on every RP (role-playing) system is that they all share the same limitation: They strive to complete the user's narrative on mostly one LLM call and have very limited multi-character support.
 This is correct for the user experience to feel snappy and to save costs, but nowadays high end popular models have gotten very cheap, so it's now reasonable to have a multi-agent RP experience, where we give each LLM a specific task instead of relying on large monolithic API calls that result in subpar output due to LLM's instruction overflow and attention drift.
-Using a multi-agent setup ensures every part of the experience goes to it's fullest potential and the narrative retains supreme quality and consistency.
+Using a multi-agent setup ensures every part of the experience goes to it's fullest potential and the narrative retains supreme quality and consistency while giving life to multiple characters simultaneously.

 ## Core Vision